ACCOR: Attention-Enhanced Complex-Valued Contrastive Learning for Occluded Object Classification Using mmWave Radar IQ Signals: Methodology

 \subsection{Model Design}

-\subsubsection{CNN and Multi-head Attention}
+\subsubsection{CNN and Multi-Head Attention}

-The backbone of our model is a complex-valued CNN that processes complex-valued input and performs complex-valued operations.
-Since the FFT-transformed IQ signal is again complex-valued, it is important to extract meaningful features and correspondences from the signal's amplitude and phase, which would be lost using real-valued numbers and operations.
+Our model backbone is a complex-valued CNN that processes and operates directly on complex-valued inputs.
+Since the FFT-transformed IQ signal remains complex-valued, extracting meaningful amplitude and phase features requires complex-valued processing to preserve present signal correspondences lost otherwise with real-valued operations.
+Separating the I and Q components into distinct real-valued channels discards the inherent phase relationships and cross-correlations between them, reducing the signal’s feature richness for deep learning models.
+Real-valued processing also fails to preserve the rotational invariance and magnitude-phase coupling that complex representations naturally capture.
 Convolutions, batch normalization, and activation functions are all applied in the complex domain \cite{cplx_cnn}.
-This implies for the convolution of kernel $k = a+jb \in \mathbb{C}$ and the input $x = c+jd \in \mathbb{C}$,
+For kernel $k = a+jb \in \mathbb{C}$ and input $x = c+jd \in \mathbb{C}$, the convolution is defined by